jonnitto/Jonnitto.PrettyEmbedVideoPlatforms/README.md

 After this migration you have to flush your frontend cache:
 `./flow cache:flushone --identifier Neos_Fusion_Content`

+## PrettyEmbedCollection

+This package is member of the [PrettyEmbedCollection] which contains following packages:

+- [PrettyEmbedVideo]
+- [PrettyEmbedVideoPlatforms]

+If you install the PrettyEmbedCollection, the video players get grouped into an own group in the node-inspector; otherwise, they will be in the default group.

 [packagist]: https://packagist.org/packages/jonnitto/prettyembedvideoplatforms
 [latest stable version]: https://poser.pugx.org/jonnitto/prettyembedvideoplatforms/v/stable
 [total downloads]: https://poser.pugx.org/jonnitto/prettyembedvideoplatforms/downloads